IBM/model-evaluation-workbench/README.md

 ## Featured Technologies

-* [Liberty for Java](https://console.bluemix.net/docs/runtimes/liberty/index.html#liberty_runtime): Develop, deploy, and scale Java web apps with ease.
-IBM WebSphere Liberty Profile is a highly composable, ultra-fast, ultra-light profile of IBM WebSphere Application Server designed for the cloud.
+* [Java](https://www.ibm.com/support/knowledgecenter/en/SSYKE2_8.0.0/welcome/welcome_javasdk_version.html): The Java programming language is a high-level, object-oriented language.
+When written, a Java program is compiled into bytecode.
+The bytecode is interpreted at run time by a platform-specific Java component
-* [Aritificial Intilligence](https://www.computerworld.com/article/2906336/emerging-technology/what-is-artificial-intelligence.html): Intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans.
+* [Artificial Intilligence](https://www.computerworld.com/article/2906336/emerging-technology/what-is-artificial-intelligence.html): Intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans.

 ## Watch The Video
 Will be added soon...